lastweek/lastweek.github.io/docs/notes/source_code/firmware-softwares.md

 	|Dec 7, 2020| add iPXE |
 	|May 6, 2020| Initial Version|

+In this blog post, I will review the current firmware and bootloader ecosystem.

+## Landscape

-I'm obsessed with firmware projects, maybe because that's where I started.
+I admire those firmware projects, maybe because that's where I started.
-At first I used SeaBIOS (the default one used by QEMU) to build my own OS.
+At first I used SeaBIOS (the default one used by QEMU) to build OS.
-Then I came across UEFI, something I have never used though.
+Then I came across UEFI, though I have never used it.

 There are a lot open-source firmware projects.
 I was trying to understand their relationship.